EraserDiT: Fast Video Inpainting with Diffusion Transformer Model: Methodology

 \section{Methodology}

-There are severe artifacts and unnatural textures in the flow-guided method.
-Therefore, this paper proposes a new method.
-We present a novel algorithm leveraging the diffusion transformer (DiT) with simple prompts to significantly enhance video object removal tasks.
-This approach adeptly addresses three key challenges: enabling the direct removal and completion of objects in 1080p resolution videos to maintain high-quality and detailed results; automatically detecting objects within videos and interactively removing specified objects with automated prompt generation; and effectively completing large masked regions, ensuring the superior removal of humans and other common targets.
+To overcome these limitations, we propose a novel algorithm based on the Diffusion Transformer (DiT), which leverages simple prompts to significantly enhance video object removal.
+This approach adeptly addresses three key challenges: enabling the direct removal and completion of objects in 1080p resolution videos to maintain high-quality and detailed results; given the box of the object to remove, a prompt without that object can be automatically created; and effectively completing large masked regions, ensuring the superior removal of humans and other common targets.
 By combining the strengths of diffusion models and transformer architectures, our method not only improves long-term temporal consistency and quality inpainting but also establishes a robust and efficient solution for complex video inpainting challenges, advancing the state-of-the-art in video object removal and completion tasks.
 The specific methods are comprehensively detailed in the following subsections.